-The plots above show the tide height at Seattle over three different time periods.
+The plots to the right or below show the tide height at Seattle over three different time periods.
 These have many of the features we would like to explain:

 Long-term Variation of the Tides

 Over one day there are about two tidal cycles, meaning two high waters and two low waters.
 Tides are caused by small perturbations to gravity due to the sun and moon.
 The sun is highest in the sky once a day, and the moon is on almost the same schedule, being highest in the sky once every 24 hours and 50 minutes.
 So why are there two tidal cycles?
 The reason is that the forcing from either sun or moon peaks twice a day.

 Tides are forced by tiny variations of gravity due to the moon and sun.
 Even though it is much smaller, the moon's influence is about twice as big as the sun's, because it is closer.
 The physics is the same in both cases so we can just look at one to find out what is going on.